Zaeem0/planning-poker/FEATURES.md

 - Shadow effects and hover states
 - SCSS with design system variables
 - Consistent spacing and typography
+- Animated confetti particles with physics-based movement
+- Smooth emoji projectile animations with bounce effects

+### Interactive Features

+**Celebration Confetti:**

+- Triggers automatically on 100% unanimous vote reveal
+- Bursts from the center of the winning vote card
+- 150 particles with varied sizes, colors, and emojis (🥳🎉🎈🎊)
+- Chaotic spread pattern with random velocities and rotations
+- Staggered fade-in for dynamic visual effect
+- Pure CSS animations for optimal performance

+**Emoji Throwing:**

+- Hover over any player card to reveal emoji picker
+- Choose from 🥊, 🪃, 🪨, ✈️ to throw at other players
+- Physics-based projectile animation with bounce
+- Random projectile count (1-3) for variety
+- Synchronized across all connected users
+- Fun way to celebrate or react during voting

 ## 🔧 Technical Architecture